| WVEC Legislative UpdateMarch 2, 2001 News Up Front:

 language of the Clean Air Act that standard should be set based solely on

+the level needed to protect public health.
 An Appeals Court ruling last year "stayed" the implementation

 of the standards, arguing that Congress had unconstitutionally "delegated"